JCRC Spotlight: Paul Niyonizigiye

 Why were the Tutsi people persecuted in Rwanda?

-It is because they say that the Tutsi come from “far away.”
 [Those who perpetrated the Rwandan Genocide] proclaimed themselves to be “bantu,” meaning local.
-They told the Tutsis: “We are proud to be local people, but you Tutsi, you are not from here.”
+They told the Tutsis: “We are proud to be local people, but you Tutsi, you are not from here, you are from far away.”
 They think we are from the Nile, Egypt, Ethiopia…they even accused the Tutsis of coming from Jewish people.
 They would kill Tutsis and put a sign over them saying “Go back where you came from.”
+I know that Tutsis and Jewish people have this in common.

 What are your thoughts on modern antisemitism?